AadityaKhurana/transcribe-piano/README.md

 2. **CQT Extraction**: We ran feature extraction on Colab's high-speed CPU/GPU and converted all audio into CQT features.
 3. **Data Compression**: We packed the CQT features along with target frames and target onsets into compact `.npz` files for each song.
 4. **Preprocessed ZIP**: We zipped these preprocessed files into a single `maestro_preprocessed_complete.zip` (~12.9 GB compressed).
-5. **No Local Audio Setup Required**: If you want to train the model locally, you don't need to do any heavy audio processing or download the 80 GB raw audio.
-You just download the 13 GB preprocessed zip, extract it to the [maestro_preprocessed_complete/](maestro_preprocessed_complete) folder, and run the training code immediately.

 ### 3. Understanding the Constant-Q Transform (CQT)
 Instead of standard Fast Fourier Transforms (FFT) or Mel Spectrograms, we use the **Constant-Q Transform (CQT)**: